An Adversarial Perspective on Machine Unlearning for AI Safety: Our Methods To Recover Hazardous Capabilities

 \section{Our Methods To Recover Hazardous Capabilities}

 \iftoggle{full}{We use a wide range of methods to uncover hazardous capabilities in the target models, ranging from representation engineering to prompt-based jailbreaks.
 Most methods are inspired by well-known safety jailbreaks and incorporate small changes to target unlearning methods.
 All of our methods---except for finetuning---do not modify model weights and, thus, can only access knowledge that was preserved in model weights after unlearning.
-For finetuning, we primarily use small or unrelated datasets to ensure that models cannot acquire new hazardous capabilities.} {
+For finetuning, we primarily use small or unrelated datasets to ensure that models cannot acquire new hazardous capabilities.
+Detailed specification of resources needed for each method can be found in Appendix \ref{app:methods_overview}.}